juriad/advent2019/README.md

 That was sufficient for the first part.
 The second part required to unify all three shuffling techniques and being able to combine them together.

+## Day 23 - Dart

+Easy task; nothing surprising.
+The second part could have a better description of what idle means, however my interpretation worked too.

 # Pool of languages
 * python
 * c++
+* elixir

 * java
 * kotlin